nidza07/nidza07.github.io/QC-docs/general usage.md

 Note: You may not see all 4 tables.
 If the privacy settings of the table master do not allow you to join, that table will not be visible in your list of tables.

-If a table has too many people on it, they may not be displayed on the list.
+If a table has too many people on it, they may not be displayed in the list.
 Instead, you will be told about the first few people, and then the remaining total number.
 If you still want to view the full list, you can press the right arrow on that table to expand it and see the complete list.

 Once you focus a table in the list, you can also press the applications key on it.
 This will do one of the following:

 1. If this is a table of a game already in progress, it will tell  you the current score whenever a game supports this, without having to join the table first.
 2. If this is not a game in progress, it will instead tell you the configured game rules.

-Almost every game has a set of optional rules you can enable or disable.
-For example, in Monopoly, these can be some common extra rules such as additional money on free parking, double salary when landing on start, and so on.
-If you press alt+O after creating your table, you can configure the game.
-If you do this in advance, when a player presses the applications key on your table in the list of available tables, they will see those configured rules.
-This can encourage more players who like your rules to join.

-Note: At this time, every game does not support configuring the rules in advance.
-If a game does not support this, alt+O will simply do nothing.

-You will often be asked to choose whether you want a score limit or not.
-If you answer yes, you will be asked to type the score to reach.
-Every game typically has a minimum score limit that has to be entered.
-In 1000 miles, for example, this is 100 points.
-If you enter anything below this limit, the game will instead be played either using a limited number of rounds you have entered, or, if this is not suitable for the current game, using no score limit.
-The limit is always spoken when a game is started and you press the letter S to check the scores, no matter if it is a score limit, or a rounds limit.
+For more information about configuring optional rules, please see the [configuring game options section](#configuring-game-options).

 If a game has multiple rounds, once a round ends, you have to wait 15 seconds for a new one.
 If you are the table master, during this waiting period, you can press shift+P to pause the game.
 The new round won't start until you press the same shortcut again to resume the game.

 ### General table management tips
 Once you have created a table, some common tips that apply for every game will be listed here.
 You will be told several things you can do, such as pressing enter to start the game, B to add bots, shift+B to remove bots, or alt+O  to configure game options.
+For more information about configuring game options, please see the [configuring game options section](#configuring-game-options).

 If you don't know how to play a particular game, while at the table of that game, you can press ctrl+F1.
 This will open a page on our website displaying the detailed rules of that game.
 It will open either inside the client, in a web view, or inside your web browser, depending on your configuration.
 Note: Some games do not have any rules written at this time.
 Either because it is impossible to learn  them exclusively from the Playroom (games like chess), they are quite popular and simple (such as Battleship), or they are simply easter egg games, meant for you to discover on your own.